The Bankrate promise

 How to buy loss assessment coverage

-Loss assessment coverage is offered by home insurance providers.
-When signing up for a HO-6 condo insurance policy, loss assessment will typically be offered by the provider as an optional coverage that can be purchased for an additional cost.
+Loss assessment coverage is offered by most home insurance providers.
+When signing up for a condo, townhome or homeowners insurance policy, loss assessment will typically be offered by the provider as an optional coverage that can be added to your policy as an endorsement.

 Frequently asked questions

-When a HOA is found to be liable for a loss covered under the master policy, that policy will pay to the limit of coverage.
-If the loss exceeds the limit of coverage, the excess loss passed to members is a loss based assessment.
+When a HOA is found to be liable for a loss covered under the master policy, that policy will pay up to the limit of coverage.
+If the loss exceeds the limit of coverage or if the master policy has a high deductible, the excess loss and deductible cost passed to members is a loss-based assessment.

 If the guest wins the lawsuit and the HOA has to pay damages that exceed the limits of coverage in the master policy, the HOA could assess members for the remaining cost.
 In this case, having loss assessment coverage in place ahead of time could help mitigate the financial burden of the additional expenses incurred in settling the suit.